 As Earth orbits the sun, the sun appears to pass in front of different constellations.
 Much like the moon appears in a slightly different place in the sky each night, the location of the sun relative to distant background stars drifts in an easterly direction from day to day.
 It’s not that the sun is actually moving.
 Its motion is entirely an illusion, caused by Earth’s own motion around our star.

-If only it were that simple!
+If only it was that simple!

 While the zodiac may not be a great predictor of love, fortune, and health, it is a great tool for better understanding the motions of the sun, the Earth, and even the cultures that have come and gone on our little planet.
 The zodiac signs, derived from the constellations along the sun’s path in the sky, track the orbit and wobble of Earth and remind us of astronomy’s humble roots.